Vector35/binaryninja-api/docs/guide/debugger.md

 - debugger context menu
 - stack variable annotations

-The current UI should accommodate common operations within the debugger.
-And it is set to receive huge improvements over this summer.

 ### Debugger Sidebar

-The debugger sidebar locates inside the sidebar, which is on the left side of the main window.
-It can be enabled by clicking the button that looks like a bug.
+Clicking the debugger sidebar button (along the left edge of the main window, the one that looks like a bug) will activate the debugger sidebar.

-The debugger sidebar contains four widgets, the control buttons, the register widget, the breakpoint widget, and the module widget.
+The debugger sidebar contains four widgets: the control buttons, the register widget, the breakpoint widget, and the module widget.

 #### Control Buttons

 ![](../img/debugger/controlbuttons.png)

-There is a row of buttons at the top of the debugger Sidebar.
+There is a row of buttons at the top of the debugger sidebar.
 They control the execution of the target.
-The behavior of the button is hopefully sensible from its icon.
+The behavior of each button is hopefully sensible from its icon.
 One can also hover over the button to get the name of the icon.

 Buttons that do not work for the current target status are disabled.
 For example, before launching the target, the `Step Into` button is disabled.